JustinLove/flow-dj/README.md

 #### Controls

 - START starts the song.
-- BACK exists to the title screen.
+- BACK exits to the title screen.
 - SELECT Cycles control modes for the arrow buttons.
 A short help line is shown on the bottom of the screen, long description follows:

 #### Default Controls